Atlassian Confluence Integration

 : The API token from Step 1.

-Method B: Environment Variables
+Option B: Environment Variables

-ATLASSIAN_SITE_NAME="<YOUR_SITE_NAME>" \
+export ATLASSIAN_SITE_NAME="<YOUR_SITE_NAME>"

-ATLASSIAN_USER_EMAIL="<YOUR_EMAIL>" \
+export ATLASSIAN_USER_EMAIL="<YOUR_EMAIL>"

-ATLASSIAN_API_TOKEN="<YOUR_API_TOKEN>" \
+export ATLASSIAN_API_TOKEN="<YOUR_API_TOKEN>"

-npx -y @aashari/mcp-server-atlassian-confluence
+npx -y @aashari/mcp-server-atlassian-confluence ls-spaces

-Step 3: Connect Your AI Assistant
+Step 4: Connect to AI Assistant

-Configure your MCP-compatible client to launch this server.
+Configure your MCP-compatible client (e.g., Claude, Cursor AI):

 {